 I am using this word metaphorically, and not literally, as is commonly done, to designate a different kind of existence, such as in the distinction between material, or physical, existence and immaterial, or spiritual, existence.

 I do not mean any disrespect by using the capitalized pronoun “It” to refer to God instead of the more customary “He.”
 But the common practice of attributing a particular sex, whether male or female, to God is an absurdity that begets such ludicrous questions as “What colour, and how big, is God’s penis?”
-Sex is an attribute of some species of mortal creatures, and therefore it is completely absurd to attribute a particular sex to God, since God is not mortal and therefore has no need to reproduce Itself.
-The common Christian depictions of God as an old, bearded, venerable-looking, but still virile man have caused a great deal of confusion among Christians and others, for these highly misleading depictions have led them to regard God as a sort of all-knowing and powerful grandfatherly figure.
+Sex is an attribute of certain species of mortal creatures, and therefore it is completely absurd to attribute a particular sex to God, since God is not mortal and therefore has no need to reproduce Itself.
+The common Christian depictions of God as an old, bearded, venerable-looking, but still virile man have caused a great deal of confusion among Christians and others, for these highly misleading depictions have led them to regard God as a sort of all-knowing and all-powerful grandfatherly figure.
 A famous example is the depiction of God painted by Michelangelo on the ceiling of the Sistine Chapel.
-From this humanised conception of God, it is but a short but completely fallacious step to attributing other human traits to God, such as benevolence, wisdom, compassion, anger, love, vindictiveness, and so forth, a practice that can only mislead, confuse, terrorize, and ultimately disappoint.
-By using the pronoun “It,” I wish to emphasize the very important fact that God’s nature and concerns may be utterly alien to the things that we know and from all human experience, a fact that is all too easy to overlook, especially for those who have grown up seeing numerous images of God depicted in human form.
+From this humanised conception of God, it is but a short – but completely fallacious – step to attributing other human traits to God, such as benevolence, wisdom, compassion, anger, love, vindictiveness, and so forth, a practice that can only mislead, confuse, terrorize, and ultimately disappoint.
+By using the pronoun “It,” I wish to emphasize the very important fact that God’s nature and concerns may be utterly alien to the things that we know and value, and from all human experience in general, a fact that is all too easily overlooked, especially by those who have grown up seeing numerous images of God depicted in human form.